Dr. Brian Loggie

 Dr. Loggie has held teaching positions at numerous institutes, including the University of Illinois at Chicago, Wake Forest University, and the University of Texas Southwestern Medical Center.
 He also served as a surgical professor at the Creighton University School of Medicine in Omaha, Nebraska.

-While working at Wake Forest University Baptist Medical Center in Winston-Salem, North Carolina, Dr. Loggie developed hyperthermic intraperitoneal chemotherapy (HIPEC), also called heated chemotherapy, which can successfully treat many late-stage abdominal cancers.
+While working at Wake Forest University Baptist Medical Center in Winston-Salem, North Carolina, Dr. Loggie developed HIPEC, also called heated chemotherapy, which can successfully treat many late-stage abdominal cancers.

 Medical Specializations

-Throughout his multi-decade practice, Dr. Loggie focused on the treatment of rare and aggressive cancers including tumors and mesothelioma.
+Throughout his multi-decade practice, Dr. Loggie focused on treating rare and aggressive cancers, including tumors and mesothelioma.

 He was especially known for developing effective management and treatment plans for patients with late-stage cancer.
-Dr. Loggie also specialized in heated chemotherapy, a highly effective mesothelioma treatment procedure that he developed.
+Dr. Loggie also specialized in HIPEC, a highly effective mesothelioma treatment procedure.

 Dr. Loggie’s Career Accomplishments

-Dr. Loggie was a champion for patients with rare forms of cancer, drawing research and funding to areas of oncology that are often overlooked by the general population.
-The quality of life of his patients was a high priority for him.
+Dr. Loggie has been a fervent advocate for patients with rare types of cancer, raising awareness and funding for oncology research in often overlooked areas.
+He has consistently prioritized the quality of life of his patients above all else.

 Awards & Honors